abydow/Github_User_Activity_CLI/README.md

 ### Pro Tips 💡

-- GitHub API has rate limits (60 requests/hour without auth).
+- GitHub API has rate limit (60 requests/hour without auth).
 Don't go crazy!
 - The tool shows the 10 most recent activities by default
 - Timestamps are in UTC